styler00dollar/realsr-ncnn-vulkan-python/README.md

 # Make sure that prelu is set to ON, otherwise the compact model wont work
 # option(WITH_LAYER_prelu "" ON)

+# if you dont want the 2 default pth files in your whl / install,
+# comment the lines with say "models" in CMakeLists.txt

 cmake -B build .
 cd build
 make -j8